Chris Beasley (researcher): Study

-Beasley has warned of the ethical limits of care as the basis of a resistant politics, highlighting the ‘moral and asymmetrical relationship [that] is constructed between those needing care and those delivering care, undermining the egalitarian potential of the terminology.’
+Beasley has warned of the ethical limits of care as the basis of a resistant politics, highlighting what she describes as a "moral and asymmetrical relationship [that] is constructed between those needing care and those delivering care, undermining the egalitarian potential of the terminology."

-Beasley has collaborated with Professor Emerita Carol Bacchi, and together they have postulated the notion of 'social flesh' as a means to challenge the atomistic individualism that frequently underpins understandings of the human subject in political philosophy.
+Beasley has collaborated with Carol Bacchi, and together they have postulated the notion of "social flesh" as a means to challenge the use of individualism to study the human subject in political philosophy.

-Beasley has also published research on the cultural politics of film, including a 2019 book with co-author Heather Brook.
+Beasley has published research on the cultural politics of film, including a 2019 book with co-author Heather Brook.
+In a review of the book, Rob Manwaring described it as helping to "understand film as 'political objects'" and consider how they reinforce power structures.